intel/intel-devcloud-samples/container_samples/README.md

 This example introduces the containerized object detection using a pre-trained mobilenet deep learning model  to detect vehicles with qrpo,applicationwriter library calls.
-This example demonstrates key concepts of OpenVINO Latest version: 2021.3 and OpenVINO LTS vresion: 2020.3.2 to do  the inferencing on Intel® Core™ CPUs.
+This example demonstrates key concepts of OpenVINO Latest version: 2021.3 and OpenVINO LTS version: 2020.3.2 to do inferencing on Intel® Core™ CPUs.

 ### Steps to build and run the containerized Object detection sample with  OpenVino docker file.